Other Charitable Giving Strategies

 Charitable Remainder Unitrust (CRUT)

 A charitable remainder unitrust provides you and/or your designated beneficiaries with an annual income while you are alive, with the remainder of the trust assets going to a designated charity when you or your surviving beneficiaries pass away.
 Income payments are a fixed percentage (minimum 5%) of the trust’s asset value, based on an annual valuation of the assets.
-Once established, the trust cannot be amended or revoked, but you may make additional contributions to the trust over time.
+Once established, the trust cannot be revoked, but you may make additional contributions to the trust over time.

 Charitable Remainder Annuity Trust (CRAT)